-The FDA has issued a warning letter to Cell Vitals, a company that manufactures and sells stem cell facial creams.
+The FDA has issued a warning letter to Cell Vitals, a company that manufactures and sells stem cell face creams.
 Cell Vitals is apparently owned by Irene Hardy according to the letter and the business has an address in Irvine, CA. A screenshot from their website is shown below.

 The stem cell creams sold by Cell Vitals are called “ReLuma Advanced Stem Cell Facial Moisturizer”, “ReLuma Skin Illuminating Stem Cell Anti-Aging Cleanser”, and “ReLuma Stem Cell Eye Cream”.
 The creams, listed on the skin care webpage of the company, range in price from $108.75-$165 on sale.